citusdata/pg_shard-old/README.md

 CREATE EXTENSION pg_shard;
 ```

 At this point you're ready to distribute a table.
-To let `pg_shard` know the structure of your table, define its schema as you would with a normal table:
+To let pg\_shard know the structure of your table, define its schema as you would do with a normal table:

 ```sql
 CREATE TABLE customer_reviews